sam9s/windsurf-racen/docs/TASK.md

 - [ ] Implement Planner → Extractor → Phraser pipeline for product answers, starting with the full Grest iPhone catalog (all current iPhone product URLs) as the template set, so RACEN can deterministically pick primary + variant products and surface exact specs/prices from pages.
 (ID: answer-product-pipeline-plan)

 ### Trust & Reputation
-- [ ] Ingest the Grest Trustpilot profile and route brand reputation queries to Trustpilot (clearly labeled as External) plus key on-site pages.
+- [ ] Trustpilot/MouthShut URLs are already injected; ensure indexing/routing and clear External labeling; maintain tests for citations and summaries.
 (ID: answer-trustpilot-brand-reputation)

 ### External Web Search
-- [ ] Integrate the advanced web researcher (Brave search API) from `ottomator-agents-main/advanced-web-researcher` for comparison-style queries (e.g., "iphone 14 vs iphone 17") behind strict guardrails so only RACEN decides when to call web search, never the user.
+- [ ] Use DuckDuckGo via SerpAPI for comparison-style queries under strict guardrails; only RACEN decides when to call it.
 (ID: answer-web-comparison-guardrailed)
+- [ ] Enable web comparison path in Slack by wiring comparison-intent gating; keep CLI working.
+(ID: web-compare-slack-enable)
+- [ ] Add mocked tests to verify single web-search call and External citations in answers.
+(ID: web-compare-tests)

 ### Web UI
 - [ ] Build a minimal RACEN Web UI (single chat box using the /answer API) and plan how to embed it on the GREST website for the Phase 1 demo.
 (ID: answer-racen-web-ui-phase1)

+### Mobile (PWA → TWA)
+- [ ] Convert Web UI to PWA (manifest, icons, basic offline shell).
+(ID: mobile-pwa)
+- [ ] Package PWA as Android Trusted Web Activity (TWA) and test installability.
+(ID: mobile-twa)
+- [ ] Link back to grest.in and verify deep links/open-in-app behavior.
+(ID: mobile-deeplinks)

 ### Architecture / Search
 - [ ] Review product DB/schema and plan a future product_search abstraction that can be swapped from pure RAG to DB+RAG later.
 (ID: answer-product-search-architecture)